sourcegraph/about/content/blogposts/2024/cody-vscode-1-8-0-release.md

 ## Automatic updating of local search index

-We have implemented automated daily rebuilds for stale local context indexes used by Symf.
-The service now checks daily whether the codebase and Git metadata has changed compared to the latest indexed state.

-This ensures Cody has an up to date representation of the codebase, and should see fewer confusing or inaccurate responses.
+The local search index, used by Cody Free & Cody Pro, now automatically updates every 24 hours to ensure up-to-date code is used for context, reducing the number of confusing or inaccurate responses.

 ## Changelog